Vacancy Open to:

-The Business Officer (BO) administers and manages a broad range of business, human resources and financial affairs (budget) of the College of Engineering.
-COEN is the academic home to 5 departments, and 12 research centers and interdisciplinary programs.
+The Business Officer (BO) administers and manages a broad range of business, human resources and financial affairs (budget).
 As a direct report to the Dean, the BO serves as a member of the Dean’s Office executive team.
-S/he is expected to have substantive knowledge of the academic goals of the college, division, and University in relationship to broader higher education trends and adeptly connect strategic, tactical and change management plans and initiatives for college budget and personnel resource planning.
+They are expected to have substantive knowledge of the academic goals of the college, division, and University in relationship to broader higher education trends and adeptly connect strategic, tactical and change management plans and initiatives for college budget and personnel resource planning.

 Bachelor’s degree in business administration, public administration, or related business area; or equivalent combination of training and experience.
 All degrees must be received from appropriately accredited institutions.